jerdog/devex-and-devops-success-revealHugo/content/_index.md

 ![Ansible Logo](/images/slides/ansible-logo.png)  ![Docker Logo](/images/slides/docker-logo.png)

 {{% note %}}
-The advent of tools like Puppet, Chef, Saltstack, and Ansible allowed for automated setup and configuration of development environments, reducing manual effort.
+The advent of tools like Puppet, Chef, Saltstack, and Ansible allowed for automated setup and configuration of environments, reducing manual effort.

-Docker’s introduction in 2013 marked a significant shift, allowing developers to package applications with all their dependencies into containers, ensuring consistency across environments.
+Docker’s introduction in 2013 marked a significant shift, allowing practitioners to package applications with all their dependencies into containers, ensuring consistency across environments.
 {{% /note %}}

 ---

-#### Dev Environment Setup
+#### Server Environment Setup
 ##### IaC and DevOps Integration
 ###### 2010s to Present